kkga/kks/README.md

 ### Shell configuration

-You probably want to set the `EDITOR` variable to `kks edit` so that connected programs work as intended:
+You may want to set the `EDITOR` variable to `kks edit` so that connected programs work as intended:

 ```sh